Grande Arche: Design and construction

 The two sides of the Arche house government offices.
-The roof section was closed in 2010 following an accident without injury and the marble tiles which had begun to peel off were replaced with granite ones.
+The roof section was closed in 2010 following an accident without injury and the marble tiles, which had begun to peel off, were replaced with granite ones.
 It opened again in 2017 after seven years of renovation work.
 It features panoramic views of Paris and includes a restaurant and an exhibition area dedicated to photojournalism.

 The void contains skeletal shafts for panoramic lifts and a PTFE-and-fibreglass tensile-membrane sunshade known as the "Cloud" (Le nuage).

 The Danish architect, von Spreckelsen, chose Italian Carrara marble for the tile cladding of the façade, for the marble's gleaming, milky white exterior.
-This caused structural problems, as marble is porous, rainwater got into its pores, and when the temperature froze, the ice in its pores cracked the marble, and tiles began buckling and falling down, luckily without, however, hitting, injuring or killing anyone.
+This caused structural problems, as marble is porous, rainwater got into its pores, and when the temperature froze, the ice in its pores cracked the marble, and tiles began buckling and falling down, luckily without hitting, injuring or killing anyone.
 The monument had to be closed for a few years while French engineers (von Spreckelsen had retired from the project before it was completed and was dead by the time of the collapsing tiles) had the marble tiles removed and replaced with granite quarried in Vermont, which has proved durable, at a cost of some €200M.